 At Arizona State, Zahra began as a premed major, because her family pressured her toward a carrer as a physician or lawyer.
 She soon switched to materials engineering, but still felt that she was not gaining the deeper understanding of the world that she desired.
 So she switched again, this time to physics.

 After graduating, Zahra got a job at NIST, but soon learned that she was not interested in a research career, deciding that she wanted to work for a tech company instead.

 "My motivation was just that I didn't want to be...the best programmer in the room.
 I wanted to be around people that could teach me and where I could learn," she explains.

 Zahra eventually found a job as a software engineer at Google, working on satellite imagery.
 Now, she is a site reliability engineer, focusing on the reliability and maintainability of large systems.

 "I think physics is an awesome degree because it teaches you a way of problem solving that is applicable to so many different fields."

-Paul Kelley (UMN Physics BS)
+Paul Kelley (Physics BS)

 Program Manager - Hardware Technologies at Apple

 Paul decided to major in physics because he wanted to understand how things worked, and expected that the concepts being taught would provide the explanations.